 Without question, artificial lighting has improved our lives in a variety of ways.
 But exposure to all that artificial light can majorly impact our sleep.
 And sleep can have a global impact on our health, from anxiety and depression to pain and heart disease.

-Light’s affect on sleep often varies depending on the type of light in question.
+Light’s effect on sleep often varies depending on the type of light in question.
 Artificial lights can emit a variety of light wavelengths, including blue, green, red, orange, white, and yellow.
 Each of these lighting types comes from different sources in our everyday lives, and each of them can affect sleep either positively or negatively.

 Blue Light and Sleep